Kajraare: Release

 The film was supposed to be released on 6 August 2010, along with Aisha, but due to clashes between director Pooja Bhatt and the producer, Bhushan Kumar, the release was delayed.
 According to sources, Kumar later sold the satellite rights to a television channel, which wanted it to have an official theatrical release before they could air it.
 On 15 October 2010, the film was released in only two theatres in Mumbai.

-Bhushan Kumar stated in an interview that the film will release worldwide on the TV channel Colors in December 2010.

-The film was previewed on UTV Movies on 28 May 2011.
-The Film was also previewed on Star Gold Channel.

-Home media

-The DVDs and VCDs of Kajraare were released by Eros in the first week of December 2010.
+Games

+ASTPL, an Indian software developer, also released a music mobile video game based on the film, titled Kajraare Music Mania.

 Soundtrack

 The soundtrack of Kajraare was released on 30 May 2010.
 The album has 7 tracks and 4 remixes.
 All songs are composed and sung by Himesh Reshammiya with lyrics by Sameer.